krshanu07/krshanu07/README.md

 - 👀 I’m interested in Android Development and Web Development
 - 🌱 I’m currently learning everything
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Kotlin App Development

 ### Connect With Me